-5.9.4.4 Forested Wetlands Literature Review and Workshop Project [GH(4]
+5.9.4.4 Forested Wetlands Literature Review and Workshop Project

-Forested Wetlands Literature Review and Workshop Project was intended to perform a literature review and synthesis of relevant forested wetland research with an emphasis on interactions of commercial forest management activities and forested wetland functions emphasizing topics listed in the WDNR Forests and Fish Report.
+The Forested Wetlands Literature Review and Workshop Project was intended to perform a literature review and synthesis of relevant forested wetland research.
+The project focused on literature with an emphasis on interactions between commercial forest management activities and forested wetland functions, emphasizing topics listed in the WDNR Forests and Fish Report.